-Recover Deleted Photos from SD card on Android Phones
+Scenario 2: Recover Deleted Photos from SD Cards on Android Phones

-SD card photo recovery on your Android-enabled device is convenient today than it was a couple of years ago when Data Recovery software wasn’t so popular.
-Speaking of which, there two major ways to go about recovering photos on your Android phone.
+SD card photo recovery on your Android-enabled device is more convenient today than it was a couple of years ago when data recovery software wasn’t so popular.
+Speaking of which, there are two major ways to go about recovering photos on your Android phone.

-- The first option, which is the most common one, requires that you insert the SD Card into a Computer and use a Data recovery software like Disk Drill to recover the photos.
+- The first option, which is the most common one, requires that you insert the SD Card into a computer and use data recovery software like Disk Drill to recover the photos.

 - The second option which in my opinion is the most convenient involves installing a data recovery application directly on your Android device and starting the recovery process from there.